top of page

 What About Thread Lifts?

-Thread lifts—often called “lunchtime lifts”—are another minimally invasive option, using dissolvable threads placed under the skin to provide temporary lifting.
-While they’re quick and require little downtime, the results tend to last only one to three years and are significantly less dramatic than those from a surgical facelift.
-Complications like scarring, skin puckering, or asymmetry are also possible.
-Moreover, scarring from thread lifts may complicate future surgeries.
+Thread lifts—often referred to as “lunchtime lifts”—are another minimally invasive option.
+These use dissolvable threads placed under the skin to provide temporary lifting.
+While they’re quick and require little downtime, the results usually last only one to three years.
+Moreover, they are significantly less dramatic than those from a surgical facelift.

 What Are the Risks?

 A mini facelift carries many of the same risks as a full facelift.
 These include bleeding, infection, scarring, and anesthesia-related complications.
 Scars are typically located around the ear and within the hairline, and experienced surgeons aim to make them nearly invisible.
-The procedure may be performed under general anesthesia or IV sedation, each carrying its own risks and benefits.
-Some patients prefer IV sedation to avoid the deeper risks associated with general anesthesia.

 What Is the Recovery Like?